 Payer contracts represent a significant amount of physician revenue and should be evaluated with careful scrutiny.
 Physicians who fail to negotiate with payers or gain a clear understanding of insurance contracts risk presenting a financial blow to their medical practice.

-Negotiations with insurance providers aren’t difficult, but they do require time commitment and effort on your part.
+Negotiations with insurance providers aren’t difficult, but they do require a time commitment and effort on your part.

 Analyze Insurance Contracts